 Julian Oliver is a New Zealander, Critical

-Engineer, systems administrator and electronic artist based in Berlin.
+Engineer, systems architect, educator, electronic artist and activist.
 His work

 and lectures have been presented at many conferences, museums, festivals and international

 the Chaos Computer Congress, Ars Electronica, Tate Modern, FILE and the Japan Media Arts